Waariss/Lollipop_Music_Project/README.md

-# Lollipop_Music_Project
+# Lollipop Music Project

-This project is a part of ITCS212_Web Programming at the Faculty of Information and Communication Technology (ICT Mahidol).
-It aims to design and develop a music application named "Lollipop Music".

-#### Team ID: 120 - Useless

----

 ## Introduction

-I successfully designed and developed a project focused on creating a music application called Lollipop Music using React and Node.js.
-With a passion for music and technology, I utilized my skills to design an intuitive and user-friendly interface for browsing and playing music.
-Leveraging React for the frontend and Node.js for the backend, I implemented key features such as user authentication, playlist management, and audio playback.
-This project deepened my knowledge of web development, strengthened my skills in React and Node.js, and demonstrated my ability to create engaging and functional music applications.
-I'm excited to have contributed to the world of music through technology!
+Lollipop Music is a music application developed as part of the ITCS212_Web Programming project at the Faculty of Information and Communication Technology, ICT Mahidol.
+This application was developed with a keen interest in music and technology, utilizing React for the frontend and Node.js for the backend.
+Lollipop Music features a user-friendly interface, user authentication, playlist management, and audio playback.

+**Team ID**: 120 - Useless

+Enjoy the rhythm with Lollipop Music!

+## Hosting Details

+Lollipop Music is hosted on Amazon EC2, providing a reliable and scalable platform to ensure a smooth and uninterrupted user experience.

+**Access the application**: [http://47.128.71.255/](http://47.128.71.255/) *(Replace this URL with your EC2 instance's URL or IP address)*

+### Test User Credentials
+- **Username**: `Senyai_bark@hotmail.com`
+- **Password**: `loveDogs88`

+*Note: For security reasons, do not use real credentials in documentation.
+Ensure to change them immediately if they are real and consider implementing a demo account with limited privileges for showcasing.*

+## Features and Functionalities

+- **User Authentication**: Securely log in to access personalized features.
+- **Playlist Management**: Create and manage your playlists with ease.
+- **Audio Playback**: Enjoy seamless streaming of your favorite tracks.

-We hope you enjoy the Lollipop Music experience!
+We hope you relish the melodious journey with Lollipop Music!